 - Writer (non-scoring member)

 Continuation: Applications submitted by current, active SDPI grantees are reviewed for adherence to the instructions from DGM and the Division of Diabetes, including submission of all required documents.
-Applicants that do not submit all required documents in the correct format will be contacted to provide the missing documentation before their application is reviewed.
+Applicants that do not submit all required documents in the correct format may be contacted to provide the missing documentation before their application is reviewed.
 This may result in a delayed review and delayed NOA.
 Grantees may also be notified of missing documents and reports as a Special Grant Condition on their Notice of Award issuing funds for FY 2015.

 Yes.
 Other entities are not eligible to apply until the next competitive application.
 Contact email@example.com to confirm your program’s status.